Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 A single post helped me get results in a matter of 30 days.
 Imagine how powerful this one post could be if it can get you the highest order of talent wanting to team up with you & build a cool company out of your idea.

 HOW TO CREATE AN IRRESISTIBLE CO-FOUNDER JOB DESCRIPTION THAT DRAWS PEOPLE TO YOU LIKE A LEAD MAGNET

-I see this all the time on Facebook forums, people looking for co-founders & write a small 50 words notice message.
+I see this all the time on Facebook forums, people looking for co-founders & writing a small 50 words notice.

 These messages often look like…

-Notice how the messages don’t convey anything specific here.
+Notice how the messages don’t convey anything specific.

 The whole point of a job description is to flow like a story, and cover things in an end to end format.

 It should be a peek into you, your company and your brand.

 The #1 mistake most people make is: they speak all about what they need from the prospect but very rarely provide detailed info about themselves, their company and other details.